-- Complying with requirements in the Abused and Neglected Child Reporting Act.
-Specifically, each individual Board member must, if an allegation is raised to the member during an open or closed Board of Education meeting that a student is an abused child as defined in the Act, direct or cause the Board to direct the Superintendent or other equivalent school administrator to comply with the Act’s requirements concerning the reporting of child abuse.
+- Complying with requirements in the Abused and Neglected Child Reporting Act (ANCRA).
+Specifically, each individual Board member must, if an allegation is raised to the member during an open or closed Board of Education meeting that a student is an abused child as defined in (ANCRA), direct or cause the Board to direct the Superintendent or other equivalent school administrator to comply with (ANCRA)’s requirements concerning the reporting of child abuse.

 - Communicating the schools’ activities and operations to the community and representing the needs and desires of the community in educational matters.